potswa/cxx_function/README.md

   The same goes for all cases of double wrapping, really.
 None of them are semantically incorrect or involve privilege violations (such as accidentally allocating with `std::allocator`), but it's an easy mistake which wastes resources.

-- Container allocator objects should be updated with more consistency.

 I'm not adding these bugs to the database myself.
 Feel free to do so.
 It helps to mention a motivating case.
 All are fixable.